clairemation/coolgebra-js/README.md

 Wrap the first vector in your sequence with $().
 <br/>$([x,y,z])

-Chain as many operators as you want.
+Chain as many operations as you want.
 <br/>End the sequence with .$$
 <br/>$([1,1]).plus(3).times([4,5]).rotate(1,2).unit().$$
 <br/>==> [-0.9019371851463437, 0.4318672412331016]